FAQ: General Questions About DigiCert Digital Certificates

 A DigiCert Site Seal is offered FREE ($79 Value) when you purchase a DigiCert SSL certificate, this Site Seal provides a stamp of legitimacy on your site.
 It provides a dynamic proof that DigiCert has verified your business or organization.

-DigiCert Certificates are standard x509 certificates and they are fully compatible with all common server platforms including all Windows servers, Apache servers, Novell servers, Tomcat Servers, and many, many more.
+DigiCert certificates are standard x509 certificates.
+They are fully compatible with all common server platforms including all Windows servers, Apache servers, Tomcat servers, and many, many more.

-SSL Certificates are not only used for encryption, but they also show that a Certificate Authority has verified your company.
+SSL certificates are not only used for encryption.
+They can also show that a Certificate Authority has verified your company.
 In this way, the certificate also works as verification of your business.
 When a Certificate Authority gives out SSL certificates like candy, the Internet becomes an unsafe place with high fraud risks.
-Before DigiCert issues a certificate, we verify the organizational details of the entity that applied for the certificate.
-Through this vetting process we build confidence in your customers and we make the Internet a safer place for everyone.
+Before DigiCert issues a high assurance certificate, we verify the organizational details of the entity that applied for the certificate.
+Through this vetting process we build confidence in your customers while making the Internet a safer place for everyone.